 Better tools work directly in your development environment.
 They understand your existing workflow and fit into it rather than forcing you to adapt to them.

-This is the right pattern: analyze, plan, test, execute.
-Most AI tools skip the analyze and plan steps.
+The right pattern for migration tooling is: analyze, plan, test, execute.
+Most AI tools skip the analysis and planning steps.

 Testing That Prevents Disasters